 Apathy: The SMS Killer

-Apathy is the bane of any aviation SMS program.
+Apathy is the bane of any aviation safety management system (SMS).

 Apathy is the most insidious kind of resistance any aviation safety manager will face.
 It can take many forms, such as: